NYYuHao/oss-repo-template/labs/lab-06/report.md

 if __name__ == '__main__':
     G = words_graph()
     print("Loaded words_dat.txt containing 5757 five-letter English words.")
-    print("Two words are connected if any of their permutations differ in one letter.") print("Graph has %d nodes with %d edges"
+    print("""Two words are connected if any of they differ in one letter, disregarding order.""")
+    print("Graph has %d nodes with %d edges"
           % (nx.number_of_nodes(G), nx.number_of_edges(G)))
     print("%d connected components" % nx.number_connected_components(G))